AmeCostantini/Tooth-Growth-analysis/Piano di analisi.md

 ###Statistical analysis

-* check for normality of population (graphically) `x`=> sto fermo qui per un issue.
+* check for normality of population (graphically) `v`

-* performing tests
+* performing tests `x`=> i have defined the template for all the tests, performing the first one. it works very well

-* creating plots (maybe with a function) related to tests (see http://www.statmethods.net/advgraphs/probability.html for further help);
+* creating plots (maybe with a function) related to tests (see http://www.statmethods.net/advgraphs/probability.html for further help) `x`

 * drawing conclusions.

+### rendering
+* plot dimensions
+* messages of codes
+* pdf rendering bug fixing